:: Home Page :: Site Map :: Client Login :: Contact Us ::

 If you do not already have a domain name (i.e. yourdomain.com) think of at least 5 names because you're #1 choice may already be taken.

-Most of our clients, as well as a majority of our domains were registered through Godaddy.com.
-They are reasonably priced, very secure and dependable.
-You can visit godaddy.com to do a limitless search for a domain name that best fits your organization.
-If your name is not available using .com consider registering .net or.org domains.
-Keep in mind that some of the other domain extensions come with restrictions.
+There are many reasonably priced, secure and dependable domain registrars that allow you to perform a real-time search to see if your domain is available.
+You can visit these domain registrars to do a limitless search for a domain name that best fits your organization. .com's are generally more popular however you may want to consider registering a .net or.org domain extension depending on your needs and availability.
+Keep in mind that some of the other domain extensions may come with restrictions.

 Your domain name should be easily identifiable, easy to explain over the phone and can be printed on a business card.
 Most short names are usually taken; long names can be good if they click in someone's mind.
 Swing your ideas by several people.
 Then ask them in a few days if they remember how to spell it.
 Choosing lengthy explanations or misspelled words can cause headaches in the long run.